OpenLightingProject/ja-rule/user_manual/docs/firmware.md

 # Application Firmware Update {#update-steps}

 ## Enter Bootloader Mode {#update-bootloader}
-To enter the Bootloader mode hold the button closest to the usb port when powering up.
+To enter the Bootloader mode press and hold the button on the board when powering up.
 If you are successful the top LED will be solid and the bottom three LEDS will flash together

 ## Flash Firmware {#update-flash}
 Download the latest firmware package from [firmware] and note its location
-### On Linux {#On-Linux}
+### On Linux {#update-flash-Linux}
 Download the **dfu-util** application using

 `sudo apt-get install dfu-util`